 - Do not try to wear dresses provocatively or cause any unwanted negative attention.
 Try to wear only light makeup and shades that are not too overpowering.

-- Try to wear wardrobe that have simple patterns and colours.
-Single coloured wardrobe are the best.
+- Try to wear wardrobe that has simple patterns and colours.
+Single coloured wardrobe is the best.
 Try to wear less intricate patterns such as single checked shirts, skirts and pantsuits.

 3. Dress cleanly:

 Banking is a profession where it requires a lot of attention to detail.
 So employees should try to be as proper as possible.
 This means to pay attention to scruffs, wrinkles, dust, and grime on your uniform.
 Your attire should try to reflect your qualities and your discipline.
 In this regard: